What causes eating disorders?

 While eating disorders may begin with preoccupations with food and weight, they are most often about much more than food.

 Eating disorders are complex conditions that arise from a combination of long-standing behavioural, emotional, psychological, interpersonal, and social factors.
 Scientists and researchers are still learning about the underlying causes of these emotionally and physically damaging conditions.
 We do know, however, about some of the general issues that can contribute to the development of eating disorders.

-- Scientists are still researching possible biochemical or biological causes of eating disorders.
+Scientists are still researching possible biochemical or biological causes of eating disorders.
 In some individuals with eating disorders, certain chemicals in the brain that control hunger, appetite, and digestion have been found to be imbalanced.
-The exact meaning and implications of these imbalances remains under investigation.
+The exact meaning and implications of these imbalances remain under investigation.

 Eating disorders are complex conditions that can arise from a variety of potential causes.
 Once started, however, they can create a self-perpetuating cycle of physical and emotional destruction.
 All eating disorders require professional help.

 The question to why people develop eating disorders is a difficult one to answer.
 It may be that there is no one answer or too many answers.